MellowYarker/RustX/README.md

   - *History* requests, which shows all the past trades that were filled in the market.

 ## Demo
-In this demo, 3 `buy` orders are placed and subsequently sorted by price, then 4 `sell` orders are placed, some of which consume some buy orders and disappear, others of which consume buy orders and then remain on the market.
+In this demo, 3 `buy` orders are placed and subsequently sorted by price, then 4 `sell` orders are placed.
+Some of these `sell` orders consume existing buy orders and then disappear, others consume buy orders and then remain on the market.

 ![Demo gif](./media/edit-exchange.gif)